sloumdrone/CSVtoGource/README.md

 ---------------
 2. Requirements
 ===============
-A. Python 2.x.x
+- Python 2.x.x
-B. Gource
+- Gource
-C. SQL Server Management Studio
+- SQL Server Management Studio
-D. Access to IFP2 and SG2 Load History
+- Access to IFP2 and SG2 Load History

 -----------------------
 3. Using CSV for Gource